Ikunalv/vscodextrello/README.md

 ## Features

-- Extracts all the TODO comments from the active file
+- Extracts all the TODO comments from the current file
 - Pins the TODO comments as a task card on your trello boards
 - Describes the TODO task on the board with the line number and th file from which the TODO is pinned